zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Prerequisites

+Ensure that the following prerequisites are satified before you begin the onboarding process:

 * Your REST API service written in Java can be deployed and run on z/OS.
 * The service has an endpoint that generates Swagger documentation.
 * The service container is secured by digital certificate according to TLS v?.? and accept requests on HTTPS only.